What should you consider when exhaust venting?

 - GC inlet vents

-- Trap, split vent and 3 cartridges, part number RDT-1020 is an activated charcoal trap that gets plumbed onto the split vent to capture organics at the GC.
-These are useful even if your system has a snorkel before any contaminants get away from the GC.
+- Universal/external split vent traps, part number RDT-1020, include an activated charcoal trap that can be plumbed onto the GC split vent to capture organics at the GC.
+These universal/external split vent traps are useful even if your system has a snorkel before any contaminants get away from the GC.
 A refill pack is available, part number RDT-1023.

-- MS - How will you be venting the rough pump exhaust?
+- How will you be venting the GC/MS rough pump exhaust?

-- Consider cooling airflow, waste venting, heat, very limited distance away from MS
+- Consider cooling airflow, waste venting, heat, limited distance away from the GC/MS

 - How will you be handling the temperature in the lab?